-As part of the overall appraisal process, a pay recommendation is made by the Reviewer (normally the line manager) and discussed with the teacher at the Review Meeting prior to being submitted to the school's Pay Committee or relevant decision-making Body.
+As part of the overall appraisal process, a pay recommendation is made by the Reviewer (normally the line manager) and discussed with the teacher at the Review Meeting prior to being submitted to the College's Principal or relevant decision- making Body.
 Written details of and the reasons for the pay recommendation will be given to the teacher.